 To use DDEV to install Drupal, you'll need to install DDEV and its prerequisites, most importantly, Docker.

-For more information, view the DDEV Documentation and follow the installation instructions for your operating system.
+Go to the DDEV installation docs and follow the specific steps to install DDEV-Local for your computer's operating system.

 Create a new Drupal application